-Presence of casts, bandages or other

-technical factors that preclude the ability to expose

-skin to a temperature equilibration environment.
+- a) Presence of casts, bandages or other technical factors that preclude the ability to expose skin to a temperature equilibration environment. - b) An uncooperative patient

-An uncooperative patient.

-GUIDELINE 1: PATIENT COMMUNICATION AND PREPARATION
+1. PATIENT COMMUNICATION AND PRE-EXAMINATION PREPA-RATION

+Communication:

-1.1 The examining physician explains the medical necessity for performing neuromusculoskeletal Infrared SSR imaging
+1.1 The laboratory's medical director should ensure that the patient understands the medical necessity for performing Infrared NMSK and SSR imaging.

-1.2 Responds to questions and concerns about any aspect of the examination.
+1.2 The laboratory's medical director should ensure that any patient questions and concerns about any aspect of the examination are responded to.

-1.3 Advises the patient about risk factors and symptoms of sympathetic nervous system dysfunction (vasomotor instability) and associated pain.
-Obtains informed consent either written or orally from the patient to proceed with infrared SSR imaging..
+1.3 The laboratory's medical director should ensure that the patient is advised about risk factors and symptoms of vasomotor instability and associated pathophysiology and obtain informed consent either written or orally from the patient to proceed with infrared SSR imaging.

-1.4 Refers specific diagnostic, treatment or prognosis questions to the patient's physician.
+1.4 The laboratory's medical director should ensure that specific diagnostic, treatment or prognosis questions are referred to the patient's physician.